-Cindy Oser is Director of Infant and Early Childhood Mental Health (I-ECMH) Strategy at ZERO TO THREE.
+Cindy Oser is an expert of Infant and Early Childhood Mental Health (I-ECMH).

 Cindy Oser is well-respected nationally as a leader in the field of early childhood development and recognized for her work in comprehensive birth-5 service delivery systems; maternal-child health; infant and early childhood mental health (IECMH) and early intervention; and federal and state early childhood policy.
 Ms. Oser has nearly 40 years of experience focused on improving health and developmental outcomes for young children and families through legislative, regulatory, budget and policy change.
 She is experienced in directing state and national initiatives, founded the Western Office in Los Angeles for ZERO TO THREE, and most recently, led an international expert workgroup to produce the Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood (DC:0-5™).